 Key Differences Between NOIDs and RFEs

 USCIS can issue a NOID or an RFE when there are concerns about the petitioner’s eligibility.
 However, they don’t mean the same thing, as they differ in their purpose, severity, and implications for the investor.
-Here are the key differences between NOIDs and RFEs.
+The table below summarizes the key differences between NOIDs and RFEs.

 Purpose of the Notice